Namiidev/nextjs13-people/README.md

-# im just playing :p
+# im just playing a little bit with next.js 13 with the experimental features such as the app directory.

 live demo btw: https://vercel-api-page.vercel.app